 Wife-and-wife team Jen and Vero started Jen Zeano Designs in 2014, the same year they got married, launching the store with a Pink Latina Power Tee.
 The brand celebrates Latina community & culture through tees, sweats, accessories, bags, stationary, drinkware and kids stuff with collections including Feel Your Feelings, Artesana Costias Curiosas, Latina to Latina, Growing Through It and Latina Power.

-Established in 1968, this Pittsburgh novelty shop has been passed on from the married couple who founded it to their daughter and then to an employee of 15 years, Amanda Blair, this year.
-Cards, pins, coloring books, stickers, socks, mugs, games, books, cards, puzzles!!!
+Established in 1968, this Pittsburgh novelty shop has been passed on from the married couple who founded it to their daughter and then to an employee of 15 years.
+Their online store isn’t quite as robust as the brick-and-mortar, but it’s still great!
+They offer a wide selection of books, cards, pins, coloring books, stickers, socks, mugs, puzzles, games and more.

-Kirrin Finch, started by Brooklyn-based lesbian couple Kelly and Laura Moffat, sells kickass menswear-inspired shirts, oxfords and bow-ties using sustainable fabrics and practices.
+Kirrin Finch, started by Brooklyn-based lesbian couple Kelly and Laura Moffat, sell kickass menswear-inspired shirts, oxfords and bow-ties using sustainable fabrics and practices.

-Founded by Black Queer bookseller Hannah Oliver Depp, Loyalty Bookstores in Silver Spring and Washington DC aim to “be the mid-Atlantic’s neighborhood spot for wonderful books and unique stationary, gifts and programming” and center Black, PoC and queer voices.
+Founded by Black Queer bookseller Hannah Oliver Depp, Loyalty Bookstores in Silver Spring and Washington DC aim to be the mid-Atlantic’s top neighborhood spot for wonderful books and unique stationary, gifts and programming and center Black, PoC and queer voices.

 Makoma the Brand aims to “create one-of-a-kind, contemporary designs using a combination of African prints and classic silhouettes.”
 Everything is ethically made and was founded by Judith, who is also the co-owner of Brooklyn-based hair salon / barber shop Chokmah Hair Lab.

-Established in Chicago in 2004 by artists/entrepreneurs Lorena and Sugeiri, Mestiza offers ” unique selection of jewelry, clothing, accessories, housewares, stationery, and handmade local artisan goods” and a “selection of unique Latinx products that celebrate their traditions and culture.”
-This Millennial Lotería: El Puzzle is a must-have!
+Established in Chicago in 2004 by artists/entrepreneurs Lorena and Sugeiri, Mestiza offers a unique selection of jewelry, clothing, accessories, housewares, stationery, and handmade local artisan goods โ including a whole entire Frida Kahlo section!

-Noelle Reyes founded her LA-based store in 2008 “with the purpose of providing the surrounding the surrounding community a shopping experience that compliments their lifestyle, incorporating cultural elements into fashion and functional art.”
-They sell shirts, pins, hats, jewelry, incense, oils and so much more!
+Noelle Reyes founded her LA-based store in 2008 to incorporate cultural elements into fashion and functional art that reflected the surrounding community โshirts, pins, hats, jewelry, incense, oils and so much more!

 Queer Japanese/Mexican Artist Viviana Matsuda’s pottery studio makes unique, hand-thrown, brightly-colored ceramics: candle holders, mugs, vases, planters and bowls.
 You should follow her on instagram because every one of her products sparks immediate joy!